 Our belief about taxpayers

-A minority of taxpayers intentionally cheat or evade tax.
+A minority of taxpayers intentionally choose not to comply i.e., cheat/evade tax, or exploit the system.
+Such behaviour is deliberate.
 IRAS will not hesitate to take strong actions (e.g., prosecutions and legal actions) against them and penalise such errant taxpayers.
-If you are aware that someone has evaded tax in Singapore, you are encouraged to contact us.
+If you are aware that someone has evaded tax in Singapore, please contact us.

 Integrated Compliance and Service Framework

 A simple tax system makes it easier for taxpayers to fulfil their tax obligations.
-IRAS actively influences the design of policies and tax laws where possible, to ensure that tax rules and processes are clear and easy to comply with.
+IRAS actively influences the design of policies and tax laws, to ensure that tax rules and processes are clear and easy to comply with.

 IRAS' focus on taxpayer compliance

 IRAS promotes voluntary compliance by sharing our key compliance focus areas for the year.
-This helps taxpayers understand the main compliance issues and what IRAS is doing to address them.
+This helps taxpayers understand the main compliance issues, how to avoid making mistakes, and what IRAS is doing to address them.

 General Compliance Focus Areas